🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—¨οΈ Language Barrier + 6.6 -- 30 English is widely spoken by locals in hospitality and service roles due to the city's long-standing status as a major tourism hub.
+πŸ—¨οΈ Language Barrier + 6.6 -- 30 English is widely spoken in tourism and service sectors, making daily life fairly smooth for nomads, though Portuguese remains dominant off the beaten path.

 πŸ₯ HEALTHCARE